Mima mounds: Pocket gophers

 In the computer simulations, mounds naturally emerged from randomly distributed topographic highs, and reached topographic steady state after several centuries of gopher activity, which could explain why nobody has ever witnessed the growth of one.
 Once the mound field reaches topographic maturity, the mounds feature more uniform spacing and hexagonal tessellation.
 Results indicated that formation of these mound fields are largely contributed by positive feedback loops which amplify small features to create large scale patterns, a common facet of self-organization.
 The slow modeled mound growth rates and their spatial distribution agreed with field observations.

 Although occupation of mounds by gophers does not by itself prove that gophers built the mounds since they could be living there opportunistically, to date, this is the strongest evidence for the origin of these enigmatic features.

+Moreover, the results from the computer model are supported by radiocarbon ages of organic material taken at regular intervals down through the middle of a typical mound in the Mima Mounds Natural Area Preserve (Washington state).
+These ages confirm that the mounds grow slowly through the accumulation of material, at the rate of about 2.6 cm/yr.

 The publication of this modelling study received attention from the international press.

 Aeolian origin

 Another major theory concerning the origin of pimple and prairie mounds argues that they are either coppice dunes or nebkhas formed by the accumulation of wind-blown sediments around clumps of vegetation.
 For example, based on grain-size data of and optically stimulated luminescence ages obtained from pimple mounds in the south-central United States, Seifert and others concluded that these mounds consisted of wind blown sediments that accumulated during prolonged late Holocene droughts.
 They suggest that although they superficially resemble the mima mounds of the northwestern United States, the pimple mounds of south-Central United States have a greatly different origin from them.